Mplaban/-CISC-Processor-MIN-Architecture-/README.md

 -Write a testbench program code to test the execution of the processor using Verilog Code.

--The software used for the project was Questa-Sim-
+-The software used for the project was Questa-Sim.